Brunei Darussalam–Indonesia–Malaysia–Philippines East ASEAN Growth Area: Selected urban centres

+20 largest cities in BIMP EAGA by population

 Transport connectivity

 To become fully integrated, BIMP-EAGA needs an efficient and secure transport network that seamlessly moves goods and people within and across borders.
 Interconnecting the subregion by land, air, and water also opens livelihood opportunities in rural communities and improve their access to services.

 There has been significant progress in enhancing connectivity in the subregion with transport agreements signed since 2007.
 However, much still needs to be done to create a seamless and safe multimodal transport network.